Cloudneeti/Cloudneeti_SaaS_Docs/docs/onboardingGuide/azureSubscriptions.md

 ## STEP 2: Grant access to Cloudneeti registered app existing

-The following roles need to be granted to the Cloudneeti App registered in the previous step
+Reader role need to be granted to the Cloudneeti App registered in the previous step

-1. Reader role for Azure Subscription level scope.
-2. Website contributor role for Azure Subscription level scope.
-3. Key Vault access policies for specific managed Key Vaults.

 The following steps are done by Microsoft Azure **Subscription Owner** role.